Press cake: Military use

 In 1942 the Porton Down biology department outsourced the production of 5,273,400 linseed press cakes to Olympia Oil and Cake Company in Blackburn Meadows which would then be infected with Bacillus anthracis (bacteria that causes anthrax) and using in the biological warfare program Operation Vegetarian.
+The plan was to entice cattle into eating the anthrax-laden press cakes.

 Peanuts

-Peanut pie (or peanut bran) is a byproduct of biofuel and consumible peanut oil production.
+Peanut pie (or peanut bran) is a byproduct of biofuel and consumable peanut oil production.
 It has uses in livestock feed, particularly in the diets of ruminant animals.
 The Brazilian Biodiesel Program has included peanuts as a part of its raw materials supply, as the legume has a 45% to 50% grain oil yield.
 Family farmers include peanut in their cultivation, which contributes to the diversification of production and income generation.
 After the extraction of the oil, peanut pie (also called peanut bran) has a nutritional value of 45% protein, approximately 8.5% grease, and a maximum of 9.5% cellulose.